kyberdrb/installed_packages_linux/README.md

                 1. Confirm changes by clicking on the `OK` button in all dialog windows.
                 1. Sign out and back in, or reboot the computer alltogether, to reload changes.

     1. **Client** - Attaching the shared USB device exported from the USBIP server.
-The device will be remotely connected to the computer, and act as if it was connected locally.
+The device will be remotely connected to the computer, and act as if it was connected locally. **After attaching the device, it will be reserved exclusively for the computer that attached it, thus hidden for all other USB/IP clients.**
         - **Linux**

+            **TODO automate attaching the device**

                 usbip list --remote=SERVER_IP_ADDRESS

                 sudo usbip attach --remote=SERVER_IP_ADDRESS --busid=1-1.5

         - **Windows**

+            **TODO automate attaching the device**

             1. List all exported devices on the remote server:

                     PS> usbip.exe list --remote=192.168.31.204